AnyMindGroup/zio-pubsub/docs/subscriber.md

   Subscriber.subscribe(subscriptionName = "basic_example", des = utf8StringDes)
 ```

+For custom data types see the [Serializer/Deserializer for custom data types](./serde.md#serializerdeserializer-for-custom-data-types) section.

 ## Subscription without deserializer

 It's also possible to create a stream without a deserializer which is going